Frequently Asked Questions

 The Government has committed to court reform alongside the abolition of Section 21 to ensure the Section 8 process operates more efficiently.
 Timescales will vary based on court workload, the ground being used, and whether the tenant contests the claim.
 Mandatory grounds — where a court must grant possession — are generally faster than discretionary grounds, where the court has a choice.
 For serious cases such as rent arrears or anti-social behaviour, an expedited process is expected to be available.

-Yes — for all new tenancies starting on or after 1 May 2026.
+Yes — for all new tenancies starting on or after 1st May 2026.
 Fixed-term assured shorthold tenancy agreements are no longer valid.
 Any agreement that purports to create a fixed term is legally invalid and unenforceable.
 You must use a periodic tenancy agreement that reflects the new rules.
-Existing tenancies on fixed terms continue under their existing agreement until that fixed term expires, after which they automatically convert to periodic.
+All existing assured shorthold tenancies — including those currently on a fixed term — automatically converted to periodic tenancies on 1st May 2026.

 A periodic tenancy has no fixed end date — it rolls on indefinitely (typically month-to-month, or week-to-week if rent is paid weekly) until either party takes steps to end it.
 A tenant can end it by giving two months' written notice at any point, including from the very first day of the tenancy.
 A landlord can only end a periodic tenancy by obtaining a court possession order using a valid Section 8 ground.
 Neither party can simply 'walk away' without following the correct legal process.